Pankaj-Shrivastava/Vue.js-all/notes/essentials/2_TemplateSyntax.md

         <p>Using text interpolation: {{ rawHtml }}</p>
         <p>Using v-html directive: <span v-html="rawHtml"></span></p>

-[!Warning]
+> [!Security Warning]
-Dynamically rendering arbitrary HTML on your website can be very dangerous because it can easily lead to XSS vulnerabilities.
+> Dynamically rendering arbitrary HTML on your website can be very dangerous because it can easily lead to XSS vulnerabilities.
 Only use v-html on trusted content and never on user-provided content.